Smoothed analysis for graph isomorphism: Near-critical random graphs

 It may be helpful to imagine an exploration process where we start at a vertex $w^i$ and ``explore outwards in the direction of $w_j^i$'', at each step discovering a new ``layer'' of vertices which are adjacent to previously discovered vertices.
 Then $W_j^i$ can be interpreted as the set of vertices discovered in the first $k$ steps of this process.

-\begin{claim} If any $W_j^i$ contains a cycle, then in fact $W_j^i$ contains a cycle $C$ with the property that $C$, together with a shortest path between $w_j^i$ and $C$, collectively comprise a subgraph $G_j^i\subseteq G[W_j^i]$ with at most $2k$ vertices. \end{claim}
+\begin{claim} If for any $i,j$ we have that $G[W_j^i]$ contains a cycle, then in fact $W_j^i$ contains a cycle $C$ with the property that $C$, together with a shortest path between $w_j^i$ and $C$, collectively comprise a subgraph $G_j^i\subseteq G[W_j^i]$ with at most $2k$ vertices. \end{claim}

 \begin{claimproof} Consider a breadth-first search tree $T$ (rooted at $w_j^i$) spanning $W_j^i$; if $W_j^i$ contains a cycle then $G[W_j^i]$ has an edge $xy$ which does not appear in $T$.
 Let $C$ be the cycle consisting of the edge $xy$, and the unique path in $T$ between $x$ and $y$. \end{claimproof}